Quality Made Traditional Lewis Jewel

 Note # is an incorrect abbreviation for the Lodge Number, No. is the correct abbreviation.

-Please allow 7 to 10 days for engraving
+Please allow 7 days for engraving

 The Lewis Jewel Explained

 The Lewis Jewel may be worn by a Mason, if at the time of his Initiation, his father was a Mason in good standing (the initiate of a deceased father–in good standing at the time of his demise–would also qualify).

 The Lewis Jewel consists of two bars connected by chains:

 - The upper bar contains the name of the father and date of his Initiation.

 - The lower bar, the name of the son and date of his Initiation.